johnfmorton/docker-build-a-banner/README-for-DockerHub.md

 # yo-buildabanner

 This image containerized [Yeoman](https://yeoman.io/) and the [Buildabanner Generator](https://github.com/johnfmorton/generator-buildabanner).
 It is currently in _beta_ and your feedback is welcome.
+You can post issues at the [GitHub page issues page](https://github.com/johnfmorton/docker-build-a-banner/issues).

 ## How to use the image